nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `Model` component,

-* Stores independent entities (`Internship` and `Events`) that represent data stored by TinS
+* Stores independent entities (`Internship` and `Event`) that represent data stored by TinS
-* For each entity :
+  * The `Model` contains a catalogue for both `Internship` and `Event`.
+The `Internship` catalogue stores the instances of `Internship` in a `UniqueInternshipList` object, while the `Event` cataglou stores the instances of `Event` in a `UniqueEventList`.
-  * `Model` stores the entity catalogue data i.e., all `entity` objects (which are contained in a `UniqueEntityList` object).
+* Stores currently 'selected' `Internship` that results from a `select` command
-  * `Model` stores the currently 'selected' `Entity` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Entity>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Stores (e.g. results of a find query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Entity>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* `Model` also stores a `UserPref` object that represents the user’s preferences.
+* Stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.

-**Relationship Between `Internship` and `Event` entities** Events cannot exist without it's correponding internship, thus there exists a composite relationship between the two.
+**Relationship Between `Internship` and `Event` entities** Events cannot exist without its corresponding internship, thus there exists a composite relationship between the two.
 Also, to make insertions and deletions of events easier, each event instance stores the internship instance it is associated with.
 Due to this, extra precautions are taken during internship deletions, making sure the corresponding events are deleted as well.